Finding balance with John G. Avildsen’s low-key smash

 None of this is easy for the youngster to grasp in a society built on personal triumph, and Miyagi’s flirtations with distrust are all a part of the hard-earned process that will not only learn Daniel the skills of his master’s family heritage, but will also teach him patience in a situation where a young boy’s first instinct would be to lash out.
 As Daniel’s relationship with Miyagi grows, we are shown a different side to the pseudo-ominous Japanese stereotype, one that runs much deeper than clipping precious plants or procuring magical herbal potions.
 In a scene that producers originally banished to the cutting floor, we see a drunken Miyagi as a fallible character dealing with his own sense of personal loss, mourning the death of his beloved wife with a recklessness usually reserved for his protege.

 This is a crucial scene in the development of the movie and its central characters, and one that director Avildsen fought tooth and nail to salvage.
 Here we see surrogate son as surrogate father, Daniel realising that his prudent guide is not as impervious as he or his audience may have imagined.
 In the end, it is Miyagi’s weakness that allows Daniel to realise certain truths about life.
-Before this moment he is very much under Miyagi’s impermeable wing, and it is through his realisations that he is finally able to step out of his protector’s shadow and find the balance that has so far eluded him.
+Before that moment he is very much under Miyagi’s impermeable wing, and it is through his realisations that he is finally able to step out of his protector’s shadow and find the balance that has so far eluded him.